Chemistry Exam > Chemistry Notes > Organic Chemistry > Amino Acids: Properties, Structure & Classification

 Essential and Nonessential Amino Acids

-Out of 20 amino acids, our body can easily synthesize a few on their own and are called non-essential amino acids.
+Out of 20 amino acids, our body can easily synthesize a few on its own and are called non-essential amino acids.
 They include alanine, asparagine, arginine, aspartic acid, glutamic acid, cysteine, glutamine, proline, glycine, serine, and tyrosine.

 Apart from these, there are other nine amino acids, which are very much essential as they cannot be synthesized by our body.
 They are called essential amino acids and they include isoleucine, histidine, lysine, leucine, phenylalanine, tryptophan, methionine, threonine, and valine.